 Learn about the people in your life.
 Find out about their likes, dislikes, fears, and hopes.
 Get a real feeling for what they are like and how they think.
 Notice how they react in different situations.
 Do they get angry often?
 How do they deal with frustration?

-Now decide what is an acceptable and emotive response to the typical situations where you’d normally act selfishly.
+Now, decide what is an acceptable and passionate response to the typical situations where you’d typically act selfishly.

 Visualize that response in detail.
 When the situation crops up that requires that response, you will be prepared for it.
-While this may seem incredibly false and irrational, it’s a way of rewiring your brain out of old harmful habits.
+While this may seem incredibly false and irrational, it’s a way to rewire your brain from old harmful habits.

 Final Thoughts on How to Stop Being a Narcissist